Attorney Mary Holland Joins Children’s Health Defense

 On behalf of many organizations, she submitted amicus briefs to the U.S. Supreme Court in Bruesewitz v.
 Wyeth, a case about manufacturer liability, and to the U.S. Court of Appeals for the Federal Circuit in Cedillo v.
 HHS about vaccine-induced autism.
 She serves on the advisory boards for Health Choice, the Institute for Pure and Applied Knowledge, and the Otto Specht School and Endeavor 21+, Waldorf communities for children and young adults with learning differences.

 Holland has addressed legislators in Vermont, Maine, Pennsylvania, New York, Texas, California, Oregon, Washington and West Virginia on vaccine law and policy.
 She has held briefings on Capitol Hill and at the United Nations, capturing international attention.
-And she has stood up to some of the fiercest vaccine coercion proponents: Dr. Paul Offit, Dr. Arthur Caplan and Dr. Peter Hotez.

 Mary Holland at the United Nations (above)